flutter/flutter-intellij/CONTRIBUTING.md

 * In the same dialog (Run/Debug Configurations) expand Defaults node, find JUnit under it and paste VM Options to the corresponding field
 * Repeat the same with Working directory field - it must point to intellij-community/bin

+## Working with Andriod Studio

+1. Initialize Android Studio sources.
+2. Checkout Flutter plugin sources, tip of tree.
+3. Follow the directions for setting up the Dart plugin sources in intellij-plugins/Dart/README.md with these changes:
+    - you do not need to clone the intellij-community repo
+    - open studio-master-dev/tools/idea in IntelliJ
+    - possibly skip running intellij-community/getPlugins.sh
+4. Checkout Dart plugin sources, branch 171.
+5. Using the Project Structure editor, import
+    - intellij-plugins/Dart/Dart-community.iml
+    - flutter-intellij/flutter-intellij-community.iml
+6. Select the `community-main` module and add a module dependency to `flutter-intellij-community`.